 The 2007 Community Survey was a large scale demographic survey conducted in South Africa, from February 7 to March 7, 2007, by Statistics South Africa.
-It used a questionnaire similar to a census questionnaire, and was designed to substitute for the census that had been scheduled to be conducted five years after the 2001 census.
-The sample size was very large, and corresponded to a 1 per 43 sample of a full census.
-Its methodology is described in detail in other documents [Stats SA, 2007].
+It used a questionnaire similar to a census questionnaire, and was designed to replace the census that could not be conducted five years after the 2001 census.
+It sample size was very large, and corresponded to a 1 per 43 sample of a full census.
+Its methodology is described in details in other documents [Stats SA, 2007].
 In brief, a large nationally representative sample of households was drawn in two stages: enumeration areas (stratified by type of municipality) updated from the 2001 census, and dwelling units, also drawn from updated lists.
-Some 21.5% of enumeration areas and 10.9% of dwellings were selected, each dwelling having equal chances of being selected.
+Some 21.5% enumeration areas and some 10.9% of dwellings were selected, each dwelling having equal chances of being selected.
 Almost all enumeration areas were visited, and non-response rate among selected households was small (6.1%).
-The complete sample of both integrated and non-harmonized variables is available free of charge from the IPUMS-International website.

 The questionnaire used for the 2007 Community Survey was very similar to that of the 2001 Census.
 In addition to classic census questions on individuals and housing, it included questions on past fertility and mortality.
-The fertility module focused on women aged 12-50 years, and included cohort fertility (children living in the household, children living elsewhere, and children who died, by sex), and questions on the last birth (date of last birth, sex of last birth, survival of last birth).
-The fertility module started with a question on whether the woman ever had a live birth, to avoid problems in coding infertile women as happened in previous censuses.
-The mortality module included questions on survival of mother and father, and a question on deaths in the past 12 months in the household, with date of death (month and year), sex and age at death, and whether the death was due to external causes (non natural), and for women aged 12-50 at time of death whether it occurred during the maternal risk period.
+The fertility module focused on women age 12-50, and included cohort fertility (children living in the household, children living elsewhere, and children who died, by sex), and questions on the last birth (date of last birth, sex of last birth, survival of the last birth).
+The fertility module started with a question on whether the woman ever had a live birth, to avoid problems in coding infertile women which existed in the 2001 census.
+The mortality module included questions on survival of mother and father, and a question on deaths in past 12 months in the household, with date of death (month and year), sex and age at death, and whether the death was due to external causes (non natural), and for women aged 12-50 at time of death whether it occurred during the maternal period.
 The precise question was: "Was the deceased person pregnant at time of death, or died within six weeks after delivery?", which is basically the same question as that asked at the 2001 census.
-This question defines maternal mortality as "pregnancy-related death", and includes direct causes (obstetric conditions), indirect causes (infectious and noncommunicable diseases) and fortuitous causes.
+This question defines maternal mortality as "pregnancy related death", and includes direct causes (obstetric conditions), indirect causes (infectious and non-communicable diseases) and fortuitous causes.